This week begins our Mission: Keep Our Brains Fresh

 - To go with our Rocket Dogs I figured we could have some cheesy “asteroid” balls because my kids will always think I am a rock star if I serve them cheese balls!

 - Another snack idea I thought was super fun was to make marshmallow & pretzel stick constellations.

 - An easy and fun sweet treat to fit into our Outer Space themed week is Moon Pies!
 I can’t say my kids have had these classic treats so this week I will be introducing them to Moon Pies!

 We’d Love You To Join Along!

 As I can fit them into our theme I will be looking for “field trip” opportunities and we always welcome friends along for those fun outing so watch out for those in our weekly plans if you are local to us!
-Also we welcome play dates in the summer schedule too.
+Also, we welcome play dates in the summer schedule too.
 If you can’t join us in person we would still love to hear about your fun summer themes if you decide to put this plan in place to fit your kids and your family!
 Share pictures and stories in the comments!

-Whether you plan to execute this identical to my plan and future blogs on the topic (using this PDF Document I compiled the majority of our printables for KOBF wk #1 Outer Space) or whether you use is as a guide, or even not at all doesn’t really matter to me.
-What matters to me is that you are proactive about allowing your kids brains to properly be stimulated WITHOUT electronics and that you make it fun for your kids specifically.
+Whether you plan to execute this identical to my plan and future blogs on the topic (using this PDF Document I compiled the majority of our printables for KOBF wk #1 Outer Space) or whether you use it as a guide, or even not at all doesn’t really matter to me.
+What matters to me is that you are proactive about allowing your kid’s brains to properly be stimulated WITHOUT electronics and that you make it fun for your kids specifically.
 Remember, while you are doing this you aren’t just keeping their brains fresh, you are creating memories!
 So go make memories this summer, but don’t forget to check back for more ideas on our themes and other summer fun memory making ideas!
 Now Blast Off to a week of intentional, productive fun!

 As always, thanks for reading!